imagineLife/docker-thoughts/containers/18-networking/index.md

 - give it a friendly name `--name=mongo-cli`
 - remove the container on container shutdown `-rm`
-- run the mongo cli && connect to the OTHER mongo container as the mongo host `mongo --host mongo-box`
+- run the mongo cli && connect to the OTHER mongo container as the mongo host `mongo --host mongo-box` Inserting a doc into a collection from this container will add a doc to the other `mongo-box` container.

+### An api container
+This is not a docker-hub hosted image, rather a custom build container.
+A brief overview of a simple api container:
+- use a few npm modules: `mongodb`, `@hapi/hapi` and `hapi-pino`
+- setup a rest api to do a few things:
+  - read